 Recovery Time Objective or RTO

-On the one hand, the RTO or Recovery Time Objective is the maximum period of time during which you consider it is acceptable that your company’s activity is interrupted.
-It is to say, the tolerable period of time before a downtime starts disrupting your business’ normal activity.
+On the one hand, the RTO or Recovery Time Objective is the maximum period of time during which you consider it is acceptable for your company’s activity to be interrupted.
+It is to say, the tolerable period of time before a downtime starts disrupting your business normal activity.

 Recovery Point Objective or RPO